agamdamaraju/lung-nodule-detection/Readme.md

-# Automated Lung Nodule Detection in CT (LUNA16) with Custom 3D CNN & Grad-CAM
+# Explainable 3D CNN for Lung Nodule Detection in Chest CT

 This project implements a fully reproducible, modular pipeline for automated detection of pulmonary nodules in chest CT scans using the [LUNA16](https://luna16.grand-challenge.org/) dataset.
 The workflow features a custom 3D convolutional neural network (3D CNN) and integrated volumetric Grad-CAM explainability, designed for medical imaging research and rapid prototyping on GPU servers.

 ---

-## 🚀 Project Goal
+## Project Goal

 > **Detect lung nodules in 3D CT scans using a custom deep learning pipeline, with end-to-end preprocessing, model training, evaluation, and transparent visual explanations (Grad-CAM).**

 ---

-## 📁 Directory Structure
+## Directory Structure

 ALNDetection-CT/
 ├── luna16_data/         # Raw data: subsets/, masks/, annotations/